Directed percolation: Other examples

 In two dimensions, the percolation of water through a thin tissue (such as toilet paper) has the same mathematical underpinnings as the flow of electricity through two-dimensional random networks of resistors.
 In chemistry, chromatography can be understood with similar models.

 The propagation of a tear or rip in a sheet of paper, in a sheet of metal, or even the formation of a crack in ceramic bears broad mathematical resemblance to the flow of electricity through a random network of electrical fuses.
 Above a certain critical point, the electrical flow will cause a fuse to pop, possibly leading to a cascade of failures, resembling the propagation of a crack or tear.
 The study of percolation helps indicate how the flow of electricity will redistribute itself in the fuse network, thus modeling which fuses are most likely to pop next, and how fast they will pop, and what direction the crack may curve in.

 Examples can be found not only in physical phenomena, but also in biology, neuroscience, ecology (e.g. evolution), and economics (e.g. diffusion of innovation).

 Percolation can be considered to be a branch of the study of dynamical systems or statistical mechanics.
 In particular, percolation networks exhibit a phase change around a critical threshold.

 Experimental realizations

 In spite of vast success in the theoretical and numerical studies of DP, obtaining convincing experimental evidence has proved challenging.
 In 1999 an experiment on flowing sand on an inclined plane was identified as a physical realization of DP.
-In 2007, critical behavior of DP was finally found in the electrohydrodynamic convection of liquid crystal, where a complete set of static and dynamic critical exponents and universal scaling functions of DP were measured in the transition to spatiotemporal intermittency between two turbulent states.
+In 2007, critical behaviour of DP (for d=2) was finally found in the electrohydrodynamic convection of liquid crystal, where a complete set of static and dynamic critical exponents and universal scaling functions of DP were measured in the transition to spatiotemporal intermittency between two turbulent states.